 Go smaller: Building a smaller bathroom will cost less than a full primary bathroom suite.

 Use existing plumbing or electrical: Plumbing and electrical work account for a massive portion of this project.
-So, if possible, consider using a space with these already in place.
+So, consider using a space with these already in place.

 You can add a bathroom almost anywhere in a house, but location, space, and existing plumbing and electrical setups are major factors that impact price.
-Running plumbing and electrical to your new bathroom can become costly, so think strategically about where to add your bathroom.
-You’ll need a big enough space with plenty of ventilation and enough outlets to accommodate the bathroom you’re envisioning.
+Running plumbing and electrical to your new bathroom can become costly, so think strategically about where to add it.
+You’ll need a big enough space with plenty of ventilation and outlets to accommodate the bathroom you’re envisioning.